Path-Check/safeplaces-dct-app/README.md

 **Note:** In some cases, these procedures can lead to the error `Failed to load bundle - Could not connect to development server`.
 In these cases, kill all other react-native processes and try it again.

+This application is following a white labeling strategy to differentiate between location (gps) and bluetooth (bte) contract identification strategies.

 #### Android (Windows, Linux, macOS)

 ```